Lesson Plan - Get It!

 Gliders are omnivores because they eat plants and animals.

-Before moving on to the next section, tell your parent or teacher where most gliders are found.
+Before moving on to the next section, say out loud where most gliders are found.